evakathie/ux-portfolio/projects/pattern-library.md

 <p>= patterns that represent recurring interactions/ processes.</p>

-<p>After working with the Pattern Library for a while we added "Processes" since we were lacking the ability to define Patterns that aren't necessarily visible but more a description of a process/ user interaction.
+<p>After working with the Pattern Library for a while we added “Processes” since we were lacking the ability to define Patterns that aren't necessarily visible but more a description of a process/ user interaction.
 An example for a Process is Drag & Drop, which is possible on several places throughout the software and always follows the same rules: there is a drag candidate marked by drag indicators and several drop candidates, both components use different colors and different cursor hintings are in place.</p>

 <img :src="'/images/pattern-library/process_drag_n_drop.png'" alt="Screenshot of the Process Pattern 'Drag & Drop' the structure will be described below.">